KSatyamiitb/Black-Scholes-Monte-Carlo-Simulation/README.md

-Simulate multiple monte carlo step-wise probabilistic evolutions of asset prices over time and constantly hedginf a portfolio of 1 Call Option to demonstrate Black Scholes Model validity
+Simulate multiple monte carlo step-wise probabilistic evolutions of asset prices over time and constantly hedging a portfolio 1 Call Option Long to demonstrate Black Scholes Model validity

 For running the program simply analyse the run.sh script and run it as ./run.sh